A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

 In the absence of external effects, such as that of accelerations from the globular cluster, tidal effects in the bloated companion star, gravitational wave radiation from the compact orbit, and mass transfer or loss from the companion, we can expect T0 will evolve according to

 where T0$_{0}$ is some reference measured T0, $n$ is an integer number of orbits that have elapsed between T0$_{0}$ and T0$_{n}$, and $P_{\rm orb}$ is the orbital period of the binary (1.82\,hours).
+We define variations from a constant $P_{\rm orb}$ model with the quantity $\Delta\mathrm{T}0$:

-When we compare our measured T0 values with those predicted by this equation using a precise estimate for $P_\mathrm{orb}$ (see Table \ref{timingtab}), we find that the measured values vary across $\sim$10\,seconds, as shown in Figure~\ref{fig:GPR}.
-There is an apparent quadratic trend corresponding to an orbital period derivative ($\dot P_\mathrm{orb}$).
+where T0 is the measured T0 and T0$_n$ is the predicted T0 for a given observation.
+When we compare our measured T0 values with those predicted by Eqn~\ref{eqn:T0} using a precise estimate for $P_\mathrm{orb}$ (see Table \ref{timingtab}), we find the system deviates from a constant-$P_{\mathrm{orb}}$ model by up to $\Delta\mathrm{T}0 \sim 10$\,s, as shown in Figure~\ref{fig:GPR}.
+There is a quadratic trend corresponding to an orbital period derivative ($\dot P_\mathrm{orb}$).
 Adjusting for the effects of $\dot P_\mathrm{orb}$, as described in the next section, results in a random process varying across $\sim$5\,seconds, also shown in Figure~\ref{fig:GPR}.

 We also performed a Gaussian Process Regression on the measured T0 values (see Figure~\ref{fig:GPR}) to estimate how smooth the variations might be in time and to better estimate T0 values on days where it could not be measured well.
 On several days, micro-eclipses or significant ionized gas effects during the observation cause strong systematic offsets in the T0 measurements due to unmodeled DM changes.
 Our final values are presented in Table~\ref{tab:T0s_all}.